AssetzSMECapital/progression-framework/frameworks/engineering/zBadge/databases.md

         examples:
           - "GRANT SELECT, UPDATE ON ..."
           - "REVOKE DELETE ON ..."
+  - level: 2
+    criteria:
+      - "A good boy-scout and safely removes un-used database fields without a negative impact"
   - level: 3
     criteria:
       - "Safely applies usage of advisory locks"
+    exampleCriteria:
-      - "Identifies running queries that are causing a negative impact"
+      - criteria: "Identifies running queries that are causing a negative impact"
+        examples:
+          - "Are queries waiting for a lock to be released?"
+          - "Is the query paging to disc and causing high I/O usage?"
+      - criteria: "Uses appropriate database connection management"
+        examples:
+          - "Connection pooling for APIs"
+          - "Minimum required connections for a service or application"
   - level: 4
     criteria:
       - "Safely applies table and row level locks"